Records: Man arrested after not rendering aid in fatal east Austin crash

-AUSTIN (KXAN) – An Austin man was arrested Thursday in connection to a fatal collision Tuesday involving two vehicles at the intersection of Crystalbrook Drive and Loyola Lane in east Austin.
+AUSTIN (KXAN) — An Austin man was arrested last Thursday in connection to a Sept.
+27 fatal crash involving two vehicles at the intersection of Crystalbrook Drive and Loyola Lane in east Austin.

 Court records said 20-year-old Jarai Brady ran a red light and then failed to stop and render aid after striking another vehicle.